Preparing for the family office of the future: Frequently asked questions

 Asking the “why” and revisiting that question every few years within the context of the family office model and operating structure is the “secret sauce” — it’s what creates this flexibility to accommodate the changing needs of the family.

-BC and JK: When does a typical family decide to form a family office?
+Q: When does a typical family decide to form a family office?

-Many families are surprised to learn that they’re already operating a partial family office within their operating business.
+A: Many families are surprised to learn that they’re already operating a partial family office within their operating business.
 This is a common situation — what we refer to as Phase II in the evolution of a family office.
 This is usually not a permanent family office solution since this structure can lead to problems relating to privacy, allocation of business resources, income tax issues, and the skill sets of the part-time family office employees.
 The model will usually evolve to Phase III (a free-standing family office alongside the business) when family wealth, excluding the business, reaches a certain tipping point.

 Other family offices are formed following the sale of public stock, a private business, or other private asset; inheritance; or when family members decide to leave an existing family office that’s not adequately serving their needs.

-BC and JK: Can you comment on the difference between running a family office and operating a family business?
+Q: Can you comment on the difference between running a family office and operating a family business?

-MB: In most situations, they are very different.
+A: In most situations, they are very different.
 The primary mission of a business, as we all know, is the business and not the personal and financial affairs of the family members.

 Operating a successful business usually doesn’t prepare the family to operate a family office because the issues and expertise are so very different.
 This is true even for families that sold or are still operating a financial investment or services firm.
 Recognizing this difference is important as an entrepreneurial family, or anyone for that matter, is thinking about forming a family office.

-BC and JK: How does technology factor into our discussion?
+Q: How does technology factor into our discussion?

-That is a subject we could talk about for hours.
-For now, I’ll say that new technologies provide new ways to communicate and new opportunities to provide services to family members that weren’t possible in the past.
+A: That is a subject we could talk about for hours.
+For now, we’ll say that new technologies provide new ways to communicate and new opportunities to provide services to family members that weren’t possible in the past.
 Technology permits family offices the ability to reinvent themselves to serve ever-changing needs of the family members.
 This can mean more powerful and affordable internal systems, the ability for remote working, and the ability to outsource more services in a seamless manner.

 As an example, the “skinny” family office will continue to gain popularity for its incredible flexibility but wouldn’t be possible without the advances in technology that we’ve seen over the past few years.

-BC and JK: In the past, you’ve mentioned the importance of philanthropy in the family office.
+Q: In the past, you’ve mentioned the importance of philanthropy in the family office.
 What trends are you seeing among family offices related to charitable giving?

 We’re seeing changes in how families choose to give back to their communities.
 Many families take a more passive approach and make contributions to public charities through their private foundations.
 Others combine profit and charitable intent.
 For example, we’re seeing a lot of families invest in real estate in depressed communities, even though they don’t expect to see a profit for 20 or more years.